-Emmi et al. [7] model a database using symbolic constraints and provide a custom string solver to create database states that help exercise various execution paths in the Web application.
-Our work differs in objective (finding security vulnerabilities vs. improving test coverage) and in the targeted language (PHP vs. Java).
+Emmi et al.'s test-input generation technique [5] models a database using symbolic constraints and provides a specialized solver to create concrete database states that make the application that interacts with the database exercise various execution paths.
+Our work differs in objective (finding security vulnerabilities vs. improving code coverage) and in the targeted language (PHP vs. Java).

 Wassermann et al.'s tool [30] executes a PHP application on a concrete input and collects symbolic constraints.
-Upon reaching an SQL statement, the tool attempts to create an input that exposes an SQL injection vulnerability, by using a string analysis [23].
-The tool has re-discovered 3 previously known vulnerabilities.
+Upon reaching a SQL-related statement, the tool attempts to create an input that will expose a SQL injection vulnerability, by using a string analysis [21].
+The authors show that their tool can re-discover 3 previously known vulnerabilities.
 The most important differences between Wassermann's work and ours are: (i) Their tool has not discovered any previously unknown vulnerabilities, and requires a precise indication of an attack point.
-Our tool has discovered 68 previously unknown vulnerabilities and requires no indication of vulnerable points. (ii) Their technique focuses on SQLI, while ours targets both SQLI and XSS. (iii) Their tool performs source-code instrumentation and backward-slice computation by re-executing and instrumenting additional code.
-Our tool works on unchanged application code. (iv) Their tool requires manual loading of pages and supplying of inputs to the page, while ours is fully automatic.
+In contrast, our tool has discovered 68 previously unknown vulnerabilities and requires no manual indication of vulnerable points. (ii) Their technique focuses only on SQLI, while ours targets both SQLI and XSS. (iii) Their tool performs automated source-code instrumentation and backward-slice computation by re-executing and instrumenting additional code.
+In contrast, our tool works on unchanged application code. (iv) Their tool requires manual loading of pages and supplying of inputs to the page, while our tool is fully automatic.